asntech/intervene/README.rst

 Run Intervene on test data
 --------------------------

 To run Intervene using example data, use the following commands.
 To access the test data make sure you have ``sudo`` or ``root`` access.
-If you have installed Intervene locally from the source code, you may have problem to find test data.
-You can download the test data here https://github.com/asntech/intervene/tree/master/intervene/example_data and point to it by using ``-i`` instead of ``--test``.
-For example ``intervene pairwise -i example_data/dbSUPER_mm9/*.bed``

 .. code-block:: bash